Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 • Roof Rack: Gobi

-I have the first-gen GOFSR Evo 55” hard shell tent, I was in the market for an RTT for the past 2 years and couldn’t find the one that fits my style.
-Back in November 2020, this tent became available and I immediately fell in love with it.
-For me the design was perfect!
-After talking to the guys at Free Spirit I knew they put time and effort into the design.
-I’m not the biggest guy but I’m 6’2 so I needed something with the perfect amount of room and headspace.
+I have the first-gen GOFSR Evo 55” hard shell tent.
+I’ve been in the market for an RTT for the past 2 years and haven’t found one that fits my style.
+Back in November 2020, this tent became available, and I immediately fell in love with it.
+For me, the design was perfect!
+After talking to the guys at Free Spirit, I knew they put time and effort into the design.
+I’m not the biggest guy, but I’m 6’2, so I needed something with the perfect amount of room and headspace.

 When closed the tent is 60 inches wide, due to my Gobi rack having a smaller profile there is a bit of overhang which wasn’t a deal-breaker for me.
-This tent makes up for that when it’s opened, the interior provides plenty of room with a mattress just slightly bigger than a full-sized bed and has an interior height of 43 inches.
+This tent makes up for that: when it’s opened, the interior provides plenty of room, with a mattress just slightly larger than a full-sized bed and an interior height of 43 inches.
 I normally go camping with myself or with my girlfriend.
 Between the 2 of us, we can easily set up in under a minute, when I’m alone I can have it popped up and ready to go in just a little over a minute.

-Time to talk about the mattress, the tent comes with a 3.5-inch mattress that consists of 2 layers, 2 inch PPE foam, and a 1.5-inch foam mattress.
-For me personally, I needed a little bit more cushion so I went and bought a 2-inch memory foam topper to go along with the mattress that comes with it.
-The mattress has a removable cover that you can unzip, which made it easy to add the extra cushion.
-One good thing to note about this tent is that due to it being 9 inches tall when closed I haven’t had any issues with storing my sleeping gear inside when it’s closed.
-I normally keep my comforter, 2 regular-sized pillows, and a light blanket with no issues closing it.
+Time to talk about the mattress: the tent comes with a 3.5-inch mattress consisting of 2 layers: 2-inch PPE foam and a 1.5-inch foam layer.
+Personally, I needed a little more cushion, so I bought a 2-inch memory foam topper to go with the mattress.
+The mattress has a removable cover that you can unzip, which makes it easy to add the extra cushion.
+One good thing to note about this tent is that, because it’s 9 inches tall when closed, I haven’t had any issues storing my sleeping gear inside.
+I normally keep my comforter, 2 regular-sized pillows, and a light blanket, and I have no issues closing it.

-The outside of the tent is made up of aluminum and has aluminum T-slot rails for adding accessories such as auxiliary lights.
-There a 4 gas struts that are really strong so you don’t have to worry about the tent ever coming down while you’re sleeping or relaxing in the tent.
+The outside of the tent is made of aluminum and features T-slot rails for adding accessories such as auxiliary lights.
+There are 4 really strong gas struts, so you don’t have to worry about the tent ever coming down while you’re sleeping or relaxing in the tent.
 You can also buy roof rails that attach to the top of the tent in the upper T-slots.
 This tent will most likely take up all of the space on the roof rack, so buying the roof rails for me was a no-brainer.
-Due to the fact that the tent pops straight up you can’t have a lot of weight on top when it’s open but a set of max trax and other lightweight accessories will be fine.
-Once the tent set up you can use the outer frame to hook on the ladder.
+Because the tent pops straight up, you can’t put much weight on top when it’s open, but a set of MaxTrax and other lightweight accessories will be fine.
+Once the tent is set up, you can use the outer frame to hook on the ladder.

-Overall this tent has been awesome and has been put to the test.
-The tri-layer fabric has kept me warm during the cold winter nights in central Missouri, can withstand 35 mph winds out in Big Bend National Park without any issues and stays put while on the trails.
+Overall, this tent has been awesome and has been put to the test.
+The tri-layer fabric has kept me warm during the cold winter nights in central Missouri, has withstood 35-mph winds out in Big Bend National Park without any issues, and stays put on the trails.
 I’d highly recommend this tent to anyone who’s in the market for a high-quality RTT.
-Go Free Spirit Recreation has amazing customer service and are willing to answer any questions and help you out with whatever you need.
+Go Free Spirit Recreation offers amazing customer service and is willing to answer any questions and help with whatever you need.

 11. Darith Duong (@elevationrnr) CVT Mt.
 Hood Single Channel